wtclarke/spec2nii/README.md

 `spec2nii dicom DCM_FILE_or_DIR`

 NIfTI MRS dimension tags (e.g. `DIM_COIL`) can be specified using the `-t` command line argument.

+### Siemens RDA
+`spec2nii rda RDA_FILE`

+Only supports SVS currently.
+Please contact the developers with examples for MRSI capability.
+Orientation calculation is a WIP, test data for different voxel orientations would be greatly appreciated!

 ### UIH DICOM
 `spec2nii uih DCM_FILE_or_DIR`